 Get information and tips on what to do if this issue affects you or someone you care about.

 Many Canadians misunderstand human trafficking.
-It doesn’t have to involve shipping containers or crossing borders; it’s happening in communities across Canada.
+It doesn’t have to involve crossing borders; it’s happening in communities across Canada.

 A CTN prevents delays at the airport for travellers who have the same, or similar, name as someone on the Secure Air Travel Act (SATA) list.